A/N: Warning in this chapter for some depiction of violence

 The host led Gareth down a few more hallways, then up a set of stairs.
 They passed a well-dressed group playing billiards in a wide, sunlit room.
-They watched Gareth curiously as he passed, and Gareth matched their stares.
+The group eyed Gareth as he passed, and Gareth matched their stares.
 Finally, the host stopped in front of a private office.
 He knocked, and Moira called them in.

 Gareth did, slipping into the cozy office and settling in the seat across from Moira.
-“This place came as a surprise,” Gareth said, Moira shutting the door behind him.
+“This place came as a surprise,” he said as Moira shut the door behind him.

 “I’m sure I’ve invited you here before.”

-“Oh,” Moira said, thoughtful.
+“Oh,” Moira said.
 “Well, you’re here now.
 What do you think of the place?”

 “A human-exclusive club, Moira?
 It seems a bit…old-fashioned.”